salmanbarani/e-commerce/README.md

 # e-commerce

-This repo is Microservices-based Flask app, using Domain Driven Design, TDD to handle flexibility and scalability problems
+This repo is Microservices-based Flask app, using Domain Driven Design, and TDD to handles allocating products in an e-commerce system.